-UTEP staff are vital to the university’s function and elevate its research and educational mission.
+UTEP staff are vital to the University’s function and elevate its research and educational mission.
 Essential campus operations have continued while most of us worked remotely.
-In addition, over the last few weeks, we have taken steps to open a few areas and will continue this gradual testing and learning in the coming weeks to help us refine our plans and operations.
+The well-being of faculty is absolutely vital to our continued success.

 Things You Need to Know

 - UTEP has been approved as a COVID-19 vaccine provider under the Texas vaccination program.
 Vaccines will be administered to current UTEP faculty, staff and students based on risk, following CDC and state guidelines.
 In order to be vaccinated at UTEP, you must first complete the vaccine questionnaire and consent form at this link.
 When a vaccine is available for you, you will receive instructions in your UTEP email about how to register and schedule an appointment to receive the first dose of the vaccine.